San Francisco Personal Injury Attorneys

 - We Help Our Clients Avoid Mistakes: Even after you hire an attorney, your statements and actions can still impact the outcome of your case.
 Our lawyers will help you avoid critical errors that might jeopardize your claim.
 For example, we will explain the importance of limiting your social media activity, avoiding all dialogue with the insurance company, and tracking your damages.

 - We Know How Insurance Adjusters Think: Insurance adjusters represent the insurance company—not you.
-They have incentive to find reasons to reduce the value of your claim or to deny it outright.
-There are all sorts of strategies the adjuster might use in pursuit of that goal, but our attorneys can level the playing field by managing all relevant correspondence.
+They have the incentive to find reasons to reduce your claim's value or deny it outright.
+The adjuster might use all sorts of strategies to pursue that goal, but our attorneys can level the playing field by managing all relevant correspondence.
 We know how insurance adjusters think, and we will leverage that knowledge to help you fight for the highest settlement possible.

 - Financial Experts: An economist might provide deposition regarding the amount of income lost and how inflation and other factors should impact the damages award.

-- Vocational Experts: Sometimes the insurance company will argue that the claimant is able to return to work, even though their injuries prevent them from doing so.
-In this circumstance, a vocational expert might be deposed regarding how your medical condition would impact your productivity and job performance.
+- Vocational Experts: Sometimes, the insurance company will argue that the claimant can return to work, even though their injuries prevent them.
+A vocational expert might be deposed regarding how your medical condition would impact your productivity and job performance in this circumstance.

-- Accident Reconstruction Experts: These experts can provide deposition in cases involving motor-vehicle collisions and certain other accident scenarios.
-Their job is to reconstruct what happened in order to determine who is liable.
+- Accident Reconstruction Experts: These experts can provide a deposition in cases involving motor vehicle collisions and specific other accident scenarios.
+Their job is to reconstruct what happened to determine who is liable.

-- Other Specialists: There are many legal areas that fall under the umbrella of personal injury law.
+- Other Specialists: Many legal areas fall under the umbrella of personal injury law.
 Car accidents, slip and falls, dog bites, and medical malpractice are just a few examples.
-There are nuances that apply to each legal area and many kinds of disputes that might arise.
-As such, there are a number of expert witnesses who might play a role in personal injury cases.
-For example, an auto part specialist might provide deposition in a car accident case that involves a defective part.
+Some nuances apply to each legal area and many kinds of disputes that might arise.
+As such, several expert witnesses might play a role in personal injury cases.
+For example, an auto part specialist might provide a deposition in a car accident case that involves a defective part.
 In a nursing home abuse case, a current or former facility director might provide deposition regarding the standard of care, staff training procedures, etc. At Harris Personal Injury Lawyers, we work with a network of well-established expert witnesses, and we regularly use their insights when building claims and litigating cases.

 Get the Legal Advice You Need: Call 1-800-GO-HARRIS to Speak with a San Francisco Personal Injury Lawyer